LisaHJung/OTel-for-Beginners-JS/README.md

 ```
 **IMPORTANT**

 - The instrumentation setup and configuration must run **before** your application code.
-  - A common way to do this is by using the –require flag.
+  - A common way to ensure this is by using the `--require` flag.
-- In a properly instrumented application, the service name is set as an environment variable.
+- In a properly instrumented application, the service name is set using an environment variable, for example `OTEL_SERVICE_NAME=OTel4Beginners`.
-- To ensure this, we added the following `start` script to `package.json` (see below):
+- To ensure this, we added the following `start` script to `package.json` (see below).

 <img width="2552" height="1369" alt="image" src="https://github.com/user-attachments/assets/c2d377c1-6b03-4b6c-9dc1-f9f419d77f95" />